Overview of Curriculum

-Our main curriculum is the Creative Curriculum Approach, which targets all areas of development including language, literacy, fine and gross motor, cognitive, social-emotional, and creativity.
-Through carefully planned, age-appropriate activities and teacher modeling the children learn confidence, self-esteem, healthy habits, how to express themselves, follow rules, make friends, and problem solve.
-The learning begins in the infant room and continues through the schoolage program.
+Our main curriculum is the Creative Curriculum Approach, which targets all areas of development including language, literacy, fine & gross motor, cognitive, social-emotional & creativity.
+Through carefully planned, age-appropriate activities and teacher modeling the children learn confidence, self-esteem, self-expression, rule following, healthy habits, social skills, and problem solving.
+The learning begins in the infant room and continues all the way through the school-age program.
 Each age group has its own classroom designed to provide age-appropriate activities.
-We have two preschool classrooms that provide a quality program to prepare children for the transition into kindergarten.
-Families can choose to enroll children for the morning hours of 8:30-11:30 for focused preschool activities, or they can take advantage of our full day preschool program which allows children to practice academic skills, social skills, and learn routine in a relaxed setting that provides continuity throughout the day.

 Starting at 6 weeks old

-In the infant room the staff focuses on the individual schedules and needs of the child, working with parents to keep home and child care routines as consistent as possible.
-We also use simple sign language to promote early language skills and communication.
-We provide ample floor space to all for the new gross motor development that begins at this age along with climbers, mats, bouncers, swings, and jumpers.
-We also encourage early math and science skills such as size or texture and other hand-eye coordination skills with soft blocks, balls, baskets, and push toys.
+In the infant room the staff focus on the individual schedules and needs of the child, working with parents to keep home and child care routines as consistent as possible.
+We provide ample floor space to all for the new gross motor development that begins at this age, along with climbers, mats, bouncers, swings, and jumpers.
+We encourage early math and science skills such as size and texture, and hand-eye coordination skills with soft blocks, balls, baskets, and push toys.
 Our infant room is designed with the comfort of cuddling and snuggling in mind with many cozy areas to read books or play quietly.
 We also offer a separate area away from the play area for sleeping so that our sleepers can rest peacefully without interruption.
+We also use sign language to promote early language skills and communication in this room.

 Twos & Threes